softwaremill/mqperf/README.md

 ## ActiveMQ Artemis

 * note that for the client code, we are using the same one as for ActivqMQ (`ActiveMq.scala`)
+* there is no dedicated management console for ActiveMQ Artemis however monitoring is possible via exposed [Jolokia](https://jolokia.org/) web app.
+Jolokia web application is deployed along ActiveMQ Artemis by default, but the port it listens to incoming request is blocked by AWS.
+To unlock the port, perform the following steps:
+    * Assign _mqperf-artemis-jolokia_ AWS security group to ActiveMQ Artemis master EC2 instance - it will open the port.
+    * Navigate to: `http://<AWS_EC2_PUBLIC_IP>:8161/jolokia/list` - plain JSON content should be visible - to verify if it works.
+    * To view instance's state navigate to e.g.: `http://<AWS_EC2_PUBLIC_IP>:8161/jolokia/read/org.apache.activemq.artemis:address=mq,broker=172_22_1_61,component=addresses`, where: `org.apache.activemq.artemis:address=mq,broker=172_22_1_61,component=addresses` is the key.
+To know other keys refer to the previous step.
+    * Since Jolokia also exposes **write** access, remove the security group added in the first step just after the monitoring is finished.

 ## Oracle AQ support

 * to build the oracleaq module, first install the required dependencies available in your Oracle DB installation